 Saba’s SS17 Models Backstage at London Ethnic’s Ethical LFW Show

 London Ethnic’s ethical LFW show delivered in terms of promoting ethical and sustainable fashion and casting ethnically diverse models, however the long overdue need for size and ability diversity still remains.
-It seems that female representation and challenging detrimental norms is an afterthought for designers, only when they are questioned about it do they need to muster an answer.
+It seems that female representation and challenging detrimental norms is an afterthought for designers, it’s only a consideration once they are questioned about it .
 The body-size of models cast is dictated by which marketing ideal must be projected by a high-end or commercial brand and the patriarchal capitalist fashion system is still standing strong.
 Designers have the power to assert the sizes of their models, show organisers have the power to cast models over a certain size and we have the power to demand change.
-It is great to finally see ethical fashion well cemented within the missions of brands and designers, but when will body diversity be top of the agenda… or on the agenda at all?
+It is promising to see ethical fashion well cemented within the mission of brands and designers, but when will body diversity be top of the agenda… or on the agenda at all?